Arduino3128/MetaMail/ReadMe First.txt

 3)Enter "Yes" or "y" to download the file.
 4)The Attached file will be downloaded in MetaMail Folder.

+How  can I attach Multiple Files?:
+MetaMail Currently supports only one file as an attachment per mail, However, you can combine all the files in a zip file.
+MetaMail Supports Zip File as an attachment as well.

 If you face any difficulty or want to report an issue or a bug:
 1. Write Mail to "MetaMailSupport" on MetaMail.
 2. Open issue on GitHub.